SwissGov-RSD: A Human-annotated, Cross-lingual Benchmark for Token-level Recognition of Semantic Differences Between Related Documents: Introduction

 \section{Introduction}

-Recognizing semantic differences (RSD) across different versions of a text -- whether monolingual or cross-lingual -- is a challenge in natural language understanding.
+Recognizing semantic differences (RSD) across different versions of a text---whether monolingual or cross-lingual---is an underexplored challenge in natural language understanding.
 Beyond theoretical interest in tasks such as machine translation evaluation~\citep{burchardt-2013-multidimensional, freitag-etal-2021-experts, rei-etal-2023-inside} and interpretable semantic similarity (iSTS)~\citep{agirre-etal-2016-semeval, agirre-etal-2016-semeval-2016}, it has high practical relevance.
 For example, multilingual websites, especially in public and governmental contexts, are expected to convey equivalent content across languages.
-Yet in practice, discrepancies can go unnoticed, as illustrated in Figure~\ref{fig:admin-example}.
+Yet in practice, discrepancies can go unnoticed, as illustrated in Figure~\ref{fig:admin-example} with excerpts from the multilingual Swiss government portal \href{https://www.admin.ch}{admin.ch}.

-Motivated by these points, we collect documents with naturally occurring semantic differences from the Swiss government portal \href{https://www.admin.ch}{admin.ch}, which comes in multiple different language versions, and release them with human-annotated token-level differences in a new dataset: SwissGov-RSD.
-We then evaluate a range of systems, spanning unsupervised, few-shot to fine-tuned settings, on their ability to automatically detect these differences.
-Finally, we compare system performances on our dataset to results on the synthetically constructed iSTS-RSD benchmark~\citep{vamvas-sennrich-2023-towards} and explore the limitations of current systems.
+We collect document pairs with naturally occurring semantic differences from this portal across its language versions and release them with human-annotated token-level difference spans in a new multi-parallel dataset: \textit{SwissGov-RSD}.
+We then evaluate a range of systems, spanning unsupervised, few-shot and fine-tuned settings, on their ability to automatically detect these differences.
+Finally, we compare system performance on our dataset to results on the synthetically constructed iSTS-RSD benchmark~\citep{vamvas-sennrich-2023-towards} and explore the limitations of current systems.

-Our contributions are the following: \begin{itemize} \item We construct and release SwissGov-RSD, the first human-annotated, document-level, cross-lingual dataset designed for token-level difference recognition, in three language pairs: English--German, English--French, and English--Italian. \item We benchmark a diverse set of LLMs alongside state-of-the-art encoder models, showing a clear performance gap between iSTS-RSD and the newly introduced SwissGov-RSD dataset. \end{itemize}
+Our contributions are the following: \begin{itemize} \item We construct and release SwissGov-RSD, the first human-annotated, document-level, cross-lingual dataset designed for token-level difference recognition for three language pairs: English--German, English--French, and English--Italian. \item We benchmark 6 LLMs and 12 encoder models using 3 different approaches (Figure~\ref{fig:schem-example}) in combination with differing degrees of supervision on the naturalistic SwissGov-RSD and the synthetically constructed iSTS-RSD. \item We reveal a considerable gap between the performance on the naturalistic and synthetic datasets, showing that all systems perform substantially worse when evaluated on the naturalistic data with differences in Spearman correlation of up to 78. \end{itemize}